DETAILED ACTION

 Greyscale

-Hwang et al. discloses the mixer comprises: a holding section (comprising hopper 110 and hopper 120) adapted to store one or more materials simultaneously, one or more conveyors disposed in the holding section (conveyors 210 and 220), a mixing section (mixer 300), one or more heating units (heating unit 400 having heat exchanger H1 or G and burner B under various configurations or embodiments with the mixing unit as shown in Figs. 5-8) disposed in the mixing section, and a control unit (controller 900); wherein the conveyors are operable to convey materials from the holding section to the mixing section (as indicated in Fig. 5, shown above).
+Hwang et al. discloses the mixer comprises: a holding section (comprising hopper 110 and hopper 120) adapted to store one or more materials simultaneously, one or more conveyors disposed in the holding section (conveyors 210 and 220), a mixing section (mixer 300), one or more heating units (heating unit 400 having heat exchanger H1 or G and burner B under various configurations or embodiments with the mixing unit as shown in Figs. 5-8) disposed in the mixing section, and a control unit (controller 900); wherein the one or more conveyors are operable to convey one or more materials from the holding section to the mixing section (as indicated in Fig. 5, shown above).

-Presumably the conveyors of Hwang et al. are operable to be individually controlled by the control unit to deliver a pre-determined amount of each material from the holding section to the mixing section (as the controller is configured to move material moved into the mixing unit, pars.
-[0077], [0156] and the device is automated by the controller 900, para.
+Presumably the conveyors of Hwang et al. are operable to be individually controlled by the control unit to deliver a pre-determined amount of each material from the holding section to the mixing section (as the controller is configured to move material into the mixing unit, pars.
+[0077], [0156], and the device is automated by the controller 900, para.
 [0076]), but this is not explicitly stated.

 However, Warlow et al. teaches a similar device (mobile asphalt machine, Abstract) having a mixing section (comprising mixing trough 51) with a heater (burner 59) and a holding section (aggregate bins 21 and 22) and Warlow et al. further teaches wherein one or more conveyors are operable to be individually controlled by the control unit to deliver a pre-determined amount of each material from the holding section to the mixing section (para.
 [0040]).